Generally available: Azure Policy support for Azure Site Recovery

 Published date: 10 January, 2022

-Azure Site Recovery (ASR) helps you protect your mission critical applications from outages.
-Azure Site Recovery offers strongest level of protection from outages while ensuring ease of deployment, cost effectiveness and dependability.
+Azure Site Recovery (ASR) helps you protect your mission-critical applications from outages.
+Azure Site Recovery offers the strongest level of protection from outages, while ensuring ease of deployment, cost effectiveness and dependability.

 You can now use Azure Policy to enable Azure Site Recovery for your virtual machines (VMs) at scale and ensure organisational standards.
 Once you have a Disaster Recovery policy created for a given subscription or resource group(s), all new VMs that are added to that subscription or resource group(s) will have Azure Site Recovery enabled automatically.
 You can do the same for existing VMs in your resource group(s) through Policy Remediation.